KristinAlex1/MeetEasy-Scheduling-Website/README.md

 ## 📎 Additional Notes

 This project emphasizes learning outcomes, documentation, and real-world application structure.
-Known limitations are documented intentionally to provide transparency and context for reviewers.
+Known behaviors and limitations are documented to ensure clarity for first-time reviewers.